 REPLACEMENT PARTS (Recommended replacement frequency: every 5 years or 40,000 miles, whichever comes first)

-Older models of the Thermo-Bob use a STANT automotive thermostat, but your Thermo-Bob 2 uses a thermostat that is available at www.watt-man.com.
+Your Thermo-Bob 2 uses a thermostat that is available at www.watt-man.com.

 If you have any questions, contact me at watt-man@cox.net.